acidanthera/Lilu/README.md

 #### Configuration
 Add `-liludbg` to enable debug printing (available in DEBUG binaries).
+Add `-liludbgall` to enable debug printing in Lilu and all loaded plugins (available in DEBUG binaries).
 Add `-liluoff` to disable Lilu.
 Add `-liluslow` to enable legacy user patcher.
 Add `-lilulowmem` to disable kernel unpack (disables Lilu in recovery mode).